Issuer

 }

-You refer to the full ProvisioningSupport file here.
+You can refer to the full ProvisioningSupport file here.

-OpenID4VCILocalBackendimplements:createJwtClientAssertion(authorizationServerIdentifier: String): StringcreateJwtWalletAttestation(keyAttestation: KeyAttestation): StringcreateJwtKeyAttestation(keyIdAndAttestations: List<KeyIdAndAttestation>, challenge: String): String
+OpenID4VCILocalBackendimplements:createJwtClientAssertion(authorizationServerIdentifier: String): StringcreateJwtWalletAttestation(keyAttestation: KeyAttestation): StringcreateJwtKeyAttestation(credentialKeyAttestations: List<CredentialKeyAttestation>, challenge: String): String

 class OpenID4VCILocalBackend : OpenID4VCIBackend {